roch1990/peon/README.md

 ### Pull request naming conventions

+Every pull request to dev should start with keyword `pr-dev` and issue number:
+`pr-dev: 123`

-Every pull request should start with keyword pr and issue number:
+Every pull request to master should start with keyword `pr` and issue number:
-`pr-23`
+`pr: 123`